-- 1) Investors continued their enthusiasm on Monday after stellar rally of 9 percent was seen last week in benchmark indices after one of its kind of Budget presented with significant outlay for investment led spending across infrastructure building like roads, power, railways, airports, ports, shipping, waterways etc. and with no changes in capital gains taxes or securities transaction tax (STT) or any form of Covid-19 pandemic-related tax which brought happiness at Dalal Street.
-Various PSUs have been rerated as Privatisation agenda of the Government has made investors happy as its a bold move.
-With robust rally of around 10 percent in benchmark indices which reflects upsurge in Largecaps in just 6 trading days; we believe its turn of midcaps and smallcaps to join the party too.
+- 1) Investors enthusiasm was seen throughout the week after one of its kind of Budget presented with significant outlay for investment led spending across infrastructure building like roads, power, railways, airports, ports, shipping, waterways etc. and with no changes in capital gains taxes or securities transaction tax (STT) or any form of Covid-19 pandemic-related tax which brought happiness at Dalal Street.
+During the week, significant buying was witnessed in PSUs especially in PSU banks.
+With robust rally of around 9 percent in benchmark indices which reflects upsurge in Largecaps in just a week's time; we believe its turn of midcaps and smallcaps to join the party too.
 Jan.
 2018 levels may soon approach fast considering the intensity of the euphoria post the Budget proposals. - 2) Sentiments were buoyant post Budget as Government chose to revive growth which is the need of the hour owing to unprecedented crisis of COVID-19 and let fiscal prudence take a backseat (allowed fiscal deficit to remain high).
 Overall, the FM presented a reformist budget and good measures for the banking sector in 2021 especially with respect to the privatisation agenda.
-We rate this Union Budget as 8.5/10 and will be remembered for a long time.

-- 3) FPIs too cheered Budget announcements and have re-rated various sectors.
+We rate this Union Budget as 8.5/10 and will be remembered for a long time. - 3) FPIs too cheered Budget announcements and have re-rated various sectors.
 They were on a significant buying spree the whole week after selling heavily in the previous week of the Union Budget 2021-22 presentation. - 4) The Nifty valuations are trading around 35x which looks expensive but with recent budget proposals one will need to watch out the effect on corporate earnings.
-Q3FY21 earnings season has been good for majority of the players till date and re-rating has already happened in infrastructure, Banks, NBFCs, auto and overall PSUs sector. - 5) Domestically, all eyes would be on ongoing Q3FY21 earnings season after strong result by Companies like TCS, Hindustan Unilever, Maruti, Tata Motors, Colgate, SBI, Union Bank of India, HDFC Bank, Shriram Transport Finance, Ajanta Pharma, Avenue Supermarts (Dmart), Tata Elxsi, Bajaj Auto, Ceat, JK Tyre, Bajaj Auto, ICICI Bank, Bajaj Electricals, Polycab etc. - 6) With Union Budget 2021-22 presented and RBI's Monetary Policy keeping rates unchanged, all eyes would be now on ongoing Q3FY21 earnings season which has been robust and FPI liquidity after stellar run.
-The Budget proposals are long term in nature.
-The implementation of all these budget provisions may take some time.
-Hence, short term investors are advised to book partial profits.
+Q3FY21 earnings season has been good for majority of the players till date and re-rating has already happened in infrastructure, Banks, NBFCs, auto and overall PSUs sector. - 5) Domestically, all eyes would be on ongoing Q3FY21 earnings season after strong result by Companies like TCS, Hindustan Unilever, Maruti, Tata Motors, Colgate, SBI, Union Bank of India, HDFC Bank, Shriram Transport Finance, Ajanta Pharma, Avenue Supermarts (Dmart), Tata Elxsi, Bajaj Auto, Ceat, JK Tyre, Bajaj Auto, ICICI Bank etc. - 6) Globally, sentiments have improved after the United Kingdom's historic trade deal with the European Union.
+All eyes would be on the new strain of coronavirus developments in other parts of the world after its emergence in UK and Europe.
+China is also witnessing rise of COVID-19 cases after nearly 10 months.
+Investors will keep an eye on the progress of COVID-19 vaccine roll out and its efficacy in India and various countries after these new developments.
+Any negative news especially on the new strain of COVID-19 will play spoilsport after the massive rally.

+AJCONGLOBAL YOUR FRIENDLY FINANCIAL ADVISORS

+7) With Union Budget 2021-22 presented and RBI's Monetary Policy keeping rates unchanged, all eyes would be now on ongoing Q3FY21 earnings season which has been robust and FPI liquidity after stellar run.

+Dr. Ashok Ajmera (FCA), CMD & CEO